-After Christmas Sales 2016: Find The Best Deals From Walmart, Target, And Best Buy For The Week After Christmas
+After-Christmas Sales 2016: Find The Best Deals From Walmart, Target, And Best Buy For The Week After Christmas

 “One category of electronics stands out as a hot post-holiday buy: cameras.
 During after-Christmas sales last year, 37% of camera deals were Editors’ Choice.
 Canon offered some of the hottest deals we’ve seen on both refurbs and new models in late January.
 We saw refurb lenses starting as low as $49.99 and up to $700 off new cameras.”

 But other purchases may not be so wise during the after Christmas sales.
-The National Retail Federation noted that television prices will actually be lower in the week before the Super Bowl, and that luxury brands often end their deals before Christmas arrives.
+The National Retail Federation noted that television prices will actually be lower in the week before the Super Bowl and that luxury brands often end their deals before Christmas arrives.

 10 Things That Go On Sale After Christmas https://t.co/teQKtee2qz on @bloglovin